aioutlet/user-service/README.md

 This service is built with Node.js and Express, using Passport.js for authentication strategies and Mongoose for MongoDB object modeling.

-The microservice follows a **pure publisher pattern**, publishing events to the message-broker-service gateway rather than directly to RabbitMQ.
+The microservice follows a **pure publisher pattern**, publishing events via Dapr Pub/Sub to RabbitMQ backend.
 This provides:

 - Broker-agnostic design (easy to switch from RabbitMQ to Kafka)
 - Consistent authentication and authorization